rlivingsus/misc/AllBooks.md

 - Levi, Primo: The Periodic Table
 - Levin, Michael: Broken Windows, Broken Business: How the Smallest Remedies Reap Biggest Rewards (kindle)
 - Levy, Lawrence: To Pixar and Beyond (kindle)
+- Levy, Steven: Hackers: Heroes of the Computer Revolution; Facebook: The Inside Story; Plex: How Google thinks, works, and shapes our lives
 - Lewis, Joseph Robert: Aetherium (kindle)
 - Lewis, Michael: The Undoing Project
 - Le Guin, Ursula K.: The Dispossessed; The Left Hand of Darkness
+- Li, Grace: Portrait of a Thief
 - Lipman, Joanne: That's What She Said
+- Lippman, Laura: Tess Monaghan Series (15?)
+1) Baltimore Blues
 - Liu, Cixin: The Three-Body Problem; To Hold up the Sky; Supernova ERA
-- Liu, Ken: The Armies of Those I Love; Invisible Planets
+- Liu, Ken: Dandelion Dynasty: The Armies of Those I Love; Invisible Planets
 - Liu, Simu: We were Dreamers
 - Livingston, Jessica: Founders at Work
 - Lloyd-Jones, Emily: Illusive